Erazsher/dotfiles/README.md

 # dotfiles
-current collection as of jan 2021
+##current collection as of 04-04-2022
+##Added my dwm and tools configs